prometheus-operator/kube-prometheus/docs/troubleshooting.md

 and uninstalling kube-prometheus afterwards can delete the shared `v1beta1.metrics.k8s.io` APIService, breaking `kubectl top` and Horizontal Pod Autoscalers that relied on the existing metrics-server.

-Because the Prometheus Adapter already provides the resource metrics API, a separate metrics-server is not needed.
-Remove the existing one before installing kube-prometheus.
-If it was installed with Helm:
+Because both provide the same resource metrics API, only one can be active.
+You have two options:

+1. **Remove the existing metrics-server** and use prometheus-adapter (the default).
+2. **Switch kube-prometheus to use metrics-server** instead of prometheus-adapter by setting `values.common.resourceMetricsAPI:: 'metrics-server'`.
+See [Using metrics-server instead of prometheus-adapter](customizations/metrics-server.md) for details.

+To remove an existing metrics-server installed with Helm:

 ```shell
 helm -n kube-system uninstall metrics-server